|

 There are proper protocols and procedures for burial of animals.
 For

-information, call the Thurston County Environmental Health Department at
+information, call Thurston County Environmental Health at

 Electronics